 The Isle of Harris and Lewis is one landmass, but it’s designated as two separate islands.

 This is because the mountain range on North Harris meant that in the past it was difficult to travel between the north and south regions of the island so residents classified themselves as either being from Lewis (northern half), or Harris (southern half).

 Harris is further subdivided into North Harris and South Harris with both regions divided by an isthmus around the village of Tarbert.

 What is the Isle of Lewis known for?

 The Isle of Lewis is known for being the largest island in the Outer Hebrides as well as having many of the most-visited tourist attractions.

 Highlights are the Callanish standing stones, the Gearrannan Blackhouse Village, Stornoway, and Lews Castle.

 The Isle of Lewis is also known for its diverse landscape which is predominantly marsh and moorland towards the north but is mountainous in the south.

 How do you get to the Isle of Lewis?

-The Isle of Lewis has regular Calmac ferry connections to the mainland via a route from Ullapool in the Scottish Highlands to Stornoway harbour.
+The Isle of Lewis ferry is operated by Calmac which provides connections to the mainland via a route from Ullapool in the Scottish Highlands to Stornoway harbour.